smoeding/puppet-openssl/REFERENCE.md

 Data type: `Array[Stdlib::IP::Address]`

-An array of IP addresses that wull be added as subject alternate names using the `IP` prefix.
+An array of IP addresses that will be added as subject alternate names using the `IP` prefix.
 The certificate can be used for all IP addresses given in this list.